qwx9/strangepg/README.md

 #### Windows (Cygwin)

-Windows binaries using OpenGL can be built directly on Windows via Cygwin.
+Windows binaries using OpenGL can also be built directly on Windows via Cygwin.
 Tested only via MobaXterm (v24.2+, or any version with gcc 10.1+).
 To build and run the Cygwin port, install the following packages and their dependencies: